Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Crowd-scale annotation error testing

-Our crowdsourcing-based experiments seek to measure the prevalence of each error and the conditions under which it appears.
-The goal of these crowd-scale experiments is to motivate the design of algorithms seeking to–among other goals– minimize these errors.
+Our crowdsourcing-based experiments seek to measure the prevalence of both mistakes and slips, and the conditions under which these appear.
+The goal of these crowd-scale experiments is to motivate the design of algorithms seeking to minimize these errors.